eove/orca/docs/workflow/periodical_checks.md

 ## Verifying this document

-Please follow your organisation's way of verifing a document to make sure this document has not been tampered with.
+Please follow your organisation's way of verifying a document to make sure this document has not been tampered with.
 A gpg-based one can be found at the [signing and verifying annex](../signing_and_verifying.md)

 ## Introduction